tomdeman-bio/ml_tutorials/Topics/7_unbalanced_data/README.txt

   Tomek links are pairs of instances of opposite classes who are their own nearest neightbors.

+  NearMiss-1      selects majority examples that are close to some of the minority examples.
+Selects examples whose average distances to three closest minority examples are the smallest.

+  NearMiss-2      selects majority examples that are close to all majority examples. examples are selected based on average distance to three farthest majority examples.

+  NearMiss-3      selects a number of closest majority examples for each majority example. guarentees every majority example is surrounded by some majority examples.

 Oversampling

   Synthesizing new examples: SMOTE